naoshibaikyu/cyborgresistance/halloween.md

 @LOCATIONcastle: MYSTERIOUS CASTLE

-%With UlalaMolly's friends kidnapped, she has braved through the haunted castle alone.
+%With Molly's friends kidnapped, she has braved through the haunted castle alone.
 With some newfound courage she gained throughout the journey, she finally reaches to the final room where the master of the castle awaits.

-UlalaMolly Sad: Okay, UlalaMolly.
+UlalaMolly Sad: Okay, Molly.
 You can do this.
 This is the final confrontation...
 You got this far.
 Nothing can stop you now...

-%UlalaMolly finally reaches the end of the stairway and sees the villainous vampire sitting on their throne, drinking from what it appears to be blood in a wine glass.
+%Molly finally reaches the end of the stairway and sees the villainous vampire sitting on their throne, drinking from what it appears to be blood in a wine glass.

 UlalaMolly Angry: This is the monster that took my friends.. and their lives depend on me!
-W-what would WitchArrietty do if she was in my position...?
+W-what would Arrietty do if she was in my position...?

-%UlalaMolly enters into the room and immediately points at the vampire.
+%Molly enters into the room and immediately points at the vampire.

 UlalaMolly Annoyed: Die Monster!
 You don't belong in the world!